aleph2c/c_beachhead/README.md

 # "VS Code" can debug the C or tests using GDB running in Linux
 code .

-# Remove all python and the try command
+# Remove all python and the "try" command
 # Overwrite your README.md file with things related to your project
 # The following things are NOT removed by this command:
 #   - C/H files